Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 	    CREATE TABLE SearchLog2(
                    INDEX sl_idx CLUSTERED (UserId ASC)
                    DISTRIBUTED BY HASH (UserId) INTO 4
-	    ) AS SELECT * FROM master.dbo.SearchlogView; // You can use EXTRACT or SELECT in the AS clause
+	    ) AS SELECT * FROM SearchlogView; // You can use EXTRACT or SELECT in the AS clause

-2. Replace the string *&lt;insert your DB name&gt;* with with your previously created database name and submit.
+2. Replace the string *&lt;insert your DB name&gt;* with your previously created database name and submit.

 3. Review the registration after completion of the job in the Visual Studio Server Explorer (you may need to refresh the Database list):
 	![Query 7 Server Explorer](/docs/Hands_on_Labs/Images/q7_explorer.jpg)